 The Shar-Pei Pitbull Terrier mixed dog needs to be exercised for at least 60 minutes every day.
 His exercise routine must be vigorous and intense so that he can expel that energy of his.
 As you already know, a leisurely stroll is not going to cut it with this guy, so he would be best placed with an active family.

-Due to his potential for fear-aggressive behaviors towards other dogs, it is recommended that you keep this guy on a leash.
+Due to his potential for fear-aggressive behaviors towards other dogs, it is recommended that you keep your Shar-Pei Pitbull Mix on a leash.
 However socialized and polite he may be, he might come across a pooch that he does not like or one that does not like him.

 It is advised that dogs who challenge the status quo should not be put into a position of power.
 A game like tug-of-war could put him into a position of power over you if he wins.
 Only play this game with him if you can remain in control and set boundaries.